cyclic-software/s3fs/README.md

 ## Example Usage
 ### Authentication
 Authenticating the client can be done with one of two ways:
-- **Environment Variables** - the internal S3 client will use AWS credentials set in the environment
+- **Environment Variables** - the internal S3 client will use AWS credentials if set in the environment
   ```
   AWS_REGION
   AWS_ACCESS_KEY_ID